 The project-specific delivery process was then refined and tailored for each site.
 In addition, we also implemented the following initiatives:

-• Established and developed excellent relationships all partners to ensure processes were sensibly managed, avoiding conflict and ensuring handovers were accepted.
+- Established and developed excellent relationships with all partners to ensure processes were sensibly managed, avoiding conflict and ensuring handovers were accepted.
 All 466 properties were handed over ahead of schedule

 The project delivered wide-reaching social value outcomes, which were actively measured throughout the contract.

 - 12 young people engaged through Prince’s Trust learning programmes

 - 11 local jobseekers engaged on Wates’ Building Futures training programme